 Driving from the south, take Highway 101 North to exit 107 for Los Carneros Road.
 Turn right on N Los Carneros Road and the Railroad Museum will be on your right in 0.3 miles.
 Driving from the North, take Highway 101 South to exit 107 for Los Carneros Road toward Glen Annie Road/Storke Road.
 Turn left onto N Los Carneros Road and at the traffic circle, continue straight to stay on N Los Carneros Road.
 The Railroad Museum will be on the right.
 Parking is available on site.

 For those with a special interest in railways and national parks, the Trails and Rails program is a partnership between the National Parks Service and Amtrak.
-The South Coast Railroad Museum trains and coordinates Trails and Rails volunteers who will assist in teaching Amtrak passengers about the historical significance of the railways along the Juan Bautista De Anza National Historic Trail between Santa Barbara and San Jose.
+The South Coast Railroad Museum trains and coordinates Trails and Rails volunteers to assist in teaching Amtrak passengers about the historical significance of the railways along the Juan Bautista de Anza National Historic Trail, between Santa Barbara and San Jose.
 Learn more about this unique and educational volunteering experience here.